Case study- Diagnosing and Treating aMelanoma

 If diagnosis had been delayed, there is a high chance that this would have developed into an invasive melanoma with the potential to spread into lymph nodes and become life-threatening.

-Patients with melanoma are higher risk of further skin cancer and he will be placed on a regular automated reminder by email text or a letter depending on his preference.
+Patients with melanoma are higher risk of further melanoma and other skin cancers and he will be placed on a regular automated reminder by email, text or a letter depending on his preference.